 HFM BOCES Reopening Plan

-Over the course of the last several weeks, HFM BOCES has been working to formulate a plan for reopening school in September.
+During the summer, HFM BOCES formulated a plan to reopen schools for September.
 These plans were created based on guidelines from federal and state agencies, as well as feedback from community stakeholders.
 To help inform this reopening plan, BOCES sought feedback and input from stakeholders, including administrators, staff, school nurses, parents/guardians, students, local health department officials, and others via online meetings and direct phone calls.

 The plan outlined here is for the reopening of HFM programs for the 2020-21 school year.
 This plan includes procedures that will be followed in the following programs: